soraya2/puzzle-game/README.md

 # 2 dimentional puzzle
-2d Puzzle in vanilla javascript with mulitple levels.
+2d puzzle in vanilla javascript with mulitple levels.

 Im always looking for ways to improve my work so if you have any suggestions feel free to create an issue.